jiaohehu/NPreview/DOC-contex.md

   \setupcombinations[distance=0.06\textwidth]

-Following are examples copied from WIKI page of CONTEX.
+Following are examples copied from WIKI page of CONTEXT.
 Suppressing both the horizontal and vertical gap between cells:

   \setupcombinations[distance=0mm,after=]